al3xandr3/al3xandr3.github.io/_posts/2012-11-09-data-processing-utils.md

 Usefull if you need to open a file in excel that is bigger that excel allows.
 Split it into multiple files.

+## count lines

+		$ cat file.txt | wc -l

+## show the first(and last) lines of a big file

+Show the 1st 5 lines in file.txt

+		$ head -5 file.txt

+Show the last 5 lines of a file

+		$ head -5 file.txt

 ## R <-> Excel via clipboard

 Especially made to interact with Excel(adapt for other apps), inside R do: